mixcom/devbox/README.md

 * cURL extension
 * `composer`
 * `drush`
+* Mailcatcher (mail sent from PHP will not arrive at its destination, but goes here: see below)

 PHP is run by PHP-FPM.
 It can access MySQL at the hostname `mysql`, using the credentials specified below.